krismckay/example_code/P1-BusyYears/README.md

 ## Conclusions
 Version 1 uses much more memory on the example data set and runs slower, however this method should be more efficient if there were a smaller data set spread over a much longer period of time.

-Version 2 comparably runs very fast and can handle a much larger data set within the provided parameters, however would be very inefficient given a small data set spread over a longer period of time.
+Version 2 comparably runs very fast and can handle a much larger data set within the provided parameters, however would be inefficient given a small data set spread over a much longer period of time.